-The Company's target market for Oveedia operations is Central America and the Caribbean [Latin Countries] - see next page.
+The Company's target market for Oveedia operations is Central America and the Latin countries of the Caribbean.

 The Company believes that the primary countries of this region (Guatemala, Belize, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Cuba and the Dominican Republic) are highly underserved by the current competitor OTA landscape.
 Based on the forgoing, an approximate estimate of the number of locations in each of the region's countries (not including individually owned condominium rentals) rank as follows: